JimHagan/otel-workshop/otel-collector-challenge.md

 ## Part 3 - Exporters

 For this part, you don't have to do any work!
-Please just draw your attention `exporters`. to We are using the OTLP exporter to send your observability data from the collector to New Relic!
+Please just draw your attention `exporters`.
+We are using the OTLP exporter to send your observability data from the collector to New Relic!

 ```
 exporters: